 Savannah Sightseeing Tours: 7 Different Ways to See the City

-Savannah’s rich history dates more than two centuries and ranks as one of the top reasons to visit this charming Southern destination.
+Savannah’s rich history dates more than two centuries and ranks as one of the top reasons to visit this Southern destination.
 The city’s preservation efforts not only showcase the area, but also help it earn accolades, including the No. 2 spot among the South’s best cities by Southern Living.
-A great way to learn about the city and spend time with loved ones is by taking a sightseeing tour, so we rounded up some of the best.
-Check out our picks for top Savannah sightseeing tours and get ready to explore.
+A great way to spend time with loved ones is by taking a sightseeing tour, so we rounded up some of the best.
+Check out the top Savannah sightseeing tours and get ready to explore.

-Top 7 Savannah Sightseeing Tours for Couples, Families, Friends
+Top 7 Savannah Sightseeing Tours for Couples, Families and Friends

 Savannah Ghost Tours

 Those who love a good scare have several ghost tour options in Savannah.
 Among the top is Ghost City Tours, which offers one all-ages tour, two for guests 16 and older, and one for 21 and up.
 The Grave Tales, suitable for all ages, explores haunted mansions, homes, cemeteries, a Revolutionary War battlefield and more.
 Visitors not only hear about restless spirits that haunt this city, but also learn about the area’s history.
 These nighttime tours begin around 9 p.m., and last 90 minutes.

 For those 16 and up, book Beyond Good and Evil or Dead of Night tours.
 Beyond Good and Evil begins at 10 p.m. and explores the darker side of Savannah, including ghosts, voodoo, demons, mob activity and more.
 Dead of Night kicks off at 11 p.m., and guests learn about more aggressive spirits, ghosts and demons.
 Both of these tours run 90 minutes every night.